gbgabiola/notes/quotes.md

 > "Looking at code you wrote more than two weeks ago is like looking at code you are seeing for the first time." - Dan Hurvitz

+> "Unless in communicating with a computer one says exactly what one means, trouble is bound to result." - Alan Turing

+> "The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry." - Henry Petroski

+> "Shipping beats perfection." - Unknown

 ## Debugging